lucaspecina/lp_ai-arc_agi/README.md

 The code is still in the early stages but the idea is to have a simple and fast way to test different approaches and see what works.

 The code is not optimized for performance, it's optimized for flexibility and ease of use.
+Mostly using langchain and langgraph for multiagent architecture.
 So far it's as simple as:
 - multiple "intuition" pattern generators (parallel LLMs identifying patterns in the task)
 - combinator that takes those patterns, combine them and generate a solution for the test